-The Chazzan recites Anenu between Goal Yisrael and R'faenu. [see TAANIT ESTHER: SHACHARIT] According to some, if after plag Hamincha, Birchat Kohanim with duchening is done.
+The Chazzan recites Anenu between Goal Yisrael and R'faenu.
+According to some, if after plag Hamincha, Birchat Kohanim with duchening is done.
 Chabad do not Duchan, however, the Chazzan does recite Birchat Kohanim towards the end of the Amidah.